-- Work with any joint ward member and/or members of adjoining wards for the benefit of the locality. - · If dealing with any matter relating to another ward - o Explain to anyone seeking assistance that he/she is not the local member - o Inform the local member, unless it would lead to a breach of confidentiality - Ensure that officers are treated with respect at public meetings within the ward
+- Work with any joint ward member and/or members of adjoining wards for the benefit of the locality. - If dealing with any matter relating to another ward - o Explain to anyone seeking assistance that he/she is not the local member - o Inform the local member, unless it would lead to a breach of confidentiality - Ensure that officers are treated with respect at public meetings within their ward.
+Where several councillors are at the same public meeting all share this obligation equally.